Do Go On - 314 - The Oak Island Mystery

 You're on to something.

-How much does this rock worth?
+How much does this rock work?

 There's heaps of it.

-As they continue to dig, they uncover a pit that narrowed to seven feet in diameter.
+they uncover a pit that narrowed to seven feet in diameter.

 they discovered a layer of rotting timber planks.

-They lifted the timber planks, assuming they'd found the treasure,
+They lifted the timber planks, assuming they'd found the treasure, only to be disappointed.

 Nothing there.

-I mean, unless you're looking for rotting timber.
+Oh, I mean, unless you're looking for rotting timber.

 Yeah, in which case, jackpot.

-They continued on and at 20 feet in depth found another layer of plank,
+They continued on and at 20 feet in depth found another layer of plank, again, with nothing

-again with nothing underneath, and they gave up.
+And they gave up.

 That is so deep.